ihhub/fheroes2/docs/TRANSLATION.md

 ### Sharing your translation work

 When you are satisfied with your work, you can proceed with sharing it.
 The first step is to commit your work into the branch you made of your own fheroes2 fork.
-Then, create a PR that proposes to introduce your changes into the fheroes2 repository.
+Then, create a pull request that proposes to introduce your changes into the fheroes2 repository.

 How to [**commit**](https://github.com/git-guides/git-commit).